 Pelvic Inflammatory Disease

 One of the most common causes of tubal infertility results from a prior history of pelvic inflammatory disease (PID), which is an infection in the female reproductive system, and can often involve the uterus, fallopian tubes, and occasionally the ovaries.
-PID can be caused by a previous history of sexually transmitted infections, such as Neisseris Gonorrhoeae or Chlamydia trachomitis, however in many cases there may be multiple different bacteria involved.
+PID can be caused by a previous history of sexually transmitted infections, such as Neisseris Gonorrhoea or Chlamydia trachomatis, however, in many cases, there may be multiple different bacteria involved.

-On HSG, Hydrosalpingses have characteristic appearances; In less severe forms, the fimbriae may be damaged, but some patency may still be preserved.
+On HSG, Hydrosalpinges have characteristic appearances; In less severe forms, the fimbriae may be damaged, but some patency may still be preserved.

 For more information on Hydrosalpinx: